Dental Support Services

 The Numbers Support This Major

-This is a more specialized field, offered at 54 schools in our dataset.
-Fewer options means less room to optimize on cost, so pay close attention to the financial aid packages you receive.
+This is a more specialized field, offered at 54 schools in our data.
+Fewer options means less room to optimize on cost, so weigh each aid offer closely.

-The top school for this major by earnings is University of the Pacific, where graduates earn $86,150 four years out.
-But averages hide a wide range - where you attend and what you do with the degree matter as much as the major itself.
+The top earner here is University of the Pacific, where graduates pull $86,150 four years out.
+But an average hides a wide spread - where you go, and what you do with the degree, matter as much as the major itself.

 Earnings data represents median earnings 4 years after graduation for graduates of bachelor's programs, as reported by the U.S. Department of Education College Scorecard.
 Individual outcomes vary significantly based on career path, location, and other factors.